Florisschimandl/holonet/README.md

 All components where kept simple and compact, pure minimal HTML/CSS, to speed up the short development proces (4 days).

+Note:
+- Because of time issues the search component is currently a dummy component

 ## Demo domain

 The Holonet assesment runs on: https://www.holonet.nl